AndroidPillars/React-Native/CHAPTER-1.md

 - Almost no Convenience or Utility Freatures(i.e) If you wanna to use some native device features like device camera, adding third party packages where the set up is quite complex.
 - Defualt CLI to generate a project.
 Requires a lot of work to add in common Features.

+# Advantages

+- You can add native modules written in Java/Objective-C (probably the strongest feature)
+- You will be having control over the builds.

+# Disadvantages:

+- Needs Android Studio and XCode to run the projects
+- You can't develop for iOS without having a mac
+- Device has to be connected via USB to use it for testing
+- Fonts need to be imported manually in XCode
+- If you want to share the app you need to send the whole .apk / .ipa file
+- Does not provide JS APIs out of the box, e.g. Push-Notifications, Asset Manager, they need to be manually installed and linked with npm for example
+- Setting up a working project properly (inlcuding device configuration) is rather complicated and can take time.

 # Installation

 For Windows,